Saving & Spending Budgeting & Expenses

 These price hikes aren't limited to drive-thru dining, however, as cost increases have also hit menus at casual-dining restaurants across the country.
 As a result, chains that used to be affordable can now come with some serious sticker shock when the bill arrives.

-To better understand the full scope of these price increases and identify the biggest offenders, FinanceBuzz compared current menu prices for popular items to what those same items cost five years ago at 16 of the most popular chain restaurants in the country.
+To better understand the full scope of these price increases and identify the most affordable chains, FinanceBuzz compared current menu prices for 10 items at various popular restaurant chains to what those same items cost five years ago.

 Key findings